JianLoong/blog/content/blog/november-2019/javascriptsort.md

 {{% /notice %}}

 This blog post will demonstrate an example where the stability of a sort becomes important.
-The situation is normally known as the **two-pass sorting which is commonly used sort by two columns.** In other words, I would like to use one method to sort one column first and then another method to sort another column.
-This is **different** in comparison to having a single method that sorts two columns in a **single pass.** Hence, with a two-pass, two different functions will be used for sorting instead of a call to a single function.
+The situation is normally known as the **two-pass sorting which is commonly used sort by two columns.** In other words, I would like to use one function to sort one column first and then another function to sort another column.
+This is **different** in comparison to having a single function that sorts two columns in a **single pass.** Hence, with a two-pass, two different functions will be used for sorting instead of a call to a single function.
 (This would apply for two or more passes as well, otherwise known as a chain.)

 {{% notice warning %}}